A topic from the subject of Physical Chemistry in Chemistry.

 • Filling the gas cell: Use a vacuum pump to evacuate the gas cell and then introduce carbon dioxide gas until the pressure reaches approximately 1 atm.

-• Collecting the infrared spectrum: Set the spectrometer to scan the desired wavelength range and adjust the parameters such as resolution and gain to optimize the spectrum.
+• Collecting the infrared spectrum: Set the spectrometer to scan the desired wavelength range (mid-infrared region is appropriate for CO2) and adjust parameters such as resolution and gain to optimize the spectrum.
+Ensure proper background correction is performed.

 Significance: